robsontenorio/lighthouse-docs/docs/getting-started-tutorial.md

 <br />

-You can change Lighthouse and Laravel Playground config files, as needed.
+You can change Lighthouse and Laravel Playground default configs as needed.
 In this case, change default namespaces for Models in  `config/lighthouse.php` , in order to keep it same as Laravel default namespaces.

 ```php
 'namespaces' => [